persalys/persalys/python/doc/developer_manual/validation/validation.rst

       - a window appears with a progress bar and 2 buttons 'Run' and 'Stop'
       - click on the 'Run' button

-    - check result window :
+    - check result window:

       .. image:: /developer_manual/validation/inference_result.png
           :align: center

-      - left side : 2 variables in the list view
+      - left side: 2 variables in the list view
-      - right side, tab : Summary
+      - right side, tab: Summary
       - when changing the variable, the tabs are updated
-      - when a plot is displayed, a Graph setting widget appears at the bottom of the tree view : check its behavior
+      - when a plot is displayed, a Graph setting widget appears at the bottom of the tree view: check its behavior
-      - the right side of the window contains 2 parts : a distributions list and 3 tabs PDF/CDF - Q-Q Plot - Parameters
+      - the right side of the window contains 2 parts: a distributions list and 3 tabs PDF/CDF - Q-Q Plot - Parameters
       - when selecting a distribution, the tab widget is updated
       - check tables are well drawn
       - select x_0
-      - select InverseNormal/LogUniform :
+      - select InverseNormal/LogUniform:

         - PDF/CDF and Q-Q Plot tabs are disabled
         - the Parameters tab contains an error message